(Originally published on Issue 58 April 2018)

 When pride comes, then comes disgrace, but with humility comes wisdom.

 The Psalms too have many references to humility.

 He guides the humble in what is right and teaches them his way.

 For the Lord takes delight in his people; he crowns the humble with victory

 The New Testament is full of blessings for those who put others before themselves.

 We know from God’s Word that he resists the proud and gives grace to the humble.
 How can we know that we are living in humility and ready to receive God’s blessings?

-Humility is the ability to be without pride or arrogance and it is a main characteristic that should be seen in those who follow Jesus Christ.
+Humility is the ability to be without pride or arrogance and it is the main characteristic that should be seen in those who follow Jesus Christ.
 Jesus is the best example of someone who humbly followed God’s plan for His life.

 When Jesus washed the feet of the disciples, he was giving an example to all of his followers of how he wants them to live.